bimdata/javascript-api-client/docs/ProjectApi.md

 <a name="createProjectUser"></a>
 # **createProjectUser**
-> FosUserWrite createProjectUser(cloudPk, projectPk, data)
+> FosUserWrite createProjectUser(projectPk, cloudPk, data)